Join KRMG at the Women in Business Mixer

 4:30 p.m. - 5:00 p.m. – networking

-Location: The Tulsa Club House, above Empire Optical (3220 E. 21st St., Tulsa, OK 74114) Registration: Free, but reserve your space below.
-Parking: Parking will be available at no charge onsite and at surrounding parking lots.
+Location: The Clubhouse, above Empire Optical (3220 E. 21st St., Tulsa, OK 74114) Registration: Free, but reserve your space below.
+Parking: Parking will be available at no charge on-site and at surrounding parking lots.

 KRMG News Director April Hill and KRMG Morning Show co-host Jen Townley will join Mix 96.5′s Jessica Rose in a lively panel discussion.